Aimee Mann: 1980s: 'Til Tuesday

 At Berklee, Mann formed a new wave band, 'Til Tuesday, with Mann on bass and vocals.
 They signed to Epic Records and released Voices Carry, their debut album, in 1985.
 The single "Voices Carry" reached number eight on the Billboard Hot 100 and won that year's MTV Video Music Award for Best New Artist.
 According to Mann, "Voices Carry" was one of the first songs she wrote.
 Stereogum described it as "an early indicator of Mann's penchant for character study, drawing outside the lines of boy-meets-girl love songs".
 The success made Mann an early female MTV star.
 The Washington Post described her as "a neo-punk pop princess, a new wave glamour girl, all doe eyes, gangly limbs and spiky bleached hair with that long, braided tail snaking out from underneath".

 In 1986, 'Til Tuesday released their second album, Welcome Home.
 Mann sang backing vocals on "The Faraway Nearby" from the Cyndi Lauper album True Colors, released that year.
-She sang with Geddy Lee on the 1987 single "Time Stand Still" by Rush, and appeared in the music video.
+She sang on the 1987 Rush single "Time Stand Still" and appeared in the music video, and recorded "Sign of Love" for the soundtrack to the 1987 film Back to the Beach.
 In 1988, 'Til Tuesday released their final album, Everything's Different Now, with songs influenced by Mann's breakup with the singer-songwriter Jules Shear.
-It demonstrated a significant development in Mann's songwriting, and included a song co-written with Elvis Costello, "The Other End of the Telescope".
+It demonstrated a significant development in Mann's songwriting, and included a song co-written with Elvis Costello, "The Other End (of the Telescope)".
 Everything's Different Now was a commercial failure; Mann said it had been abandoned by Epic following a change of staff.

 'Til Tuesday broke up in 1990 when Mann left to start her solo career.
 She said later that her musical interests had changed, and that she was more interested in "acoustic guitar music" than the new wave pop of 'Til Tuesday.
 In 2025, Mann said: "To be honest, I was the weakest link.
 My vocals were super high and kind of weird and sort of punky ...
 I'm surprised we ever got a record deal.
 But it's an era where we were right in the wave of a certain sound at a certain time, and I think we did that really well for a while."
 Michael Hausman, the 'Til Tuesday drummer and Mann's former boyfriend, became her manager.
 Epic did not release Mann from her record contract for another three years, which prevented her from releasing new material.
 It was the first of several disputes Mann had with record labels, which Hausman said had a lasting effect on her attitude to the music industry.